GraesonB/GraesonB/README.md

 - 👋 Hi, I’m @GraesonB
-- I develop indie games and enjoy learning about deep learning.
+- I enjoy all types of programming.
+Lately I've been interested in deep learning, web development, and making games.
 - 📫 graesonbergen@gmail.com